cosmic-glitch/better-dictation-for-mac/README.md

 ## Usage

-1. Press Command + Option + K to start dictation
+1. While you're in any app on your macbook (e.g. Chrome, TextEdit), press Command + Option + K to start dictation
 2. Speak into your microphone, and then press Command + Option + K again
 3. The transcribed text will be automatically typed where your cursor is located